-8. The case team will decide whether it will proceed with your appeal and we aim to do this within 10 working days of receiving the appeal.
-Completing this within 10 days will depend on the quality and completeness of the appeal information submitted by you and the 10 day period will not start until we have sufficient information to proceed.
+8. The case team will decide whether it will proceed with your appeal, and we aim to do this within 10 working days of receiving the appeal.
+Completing this within 10 days will depend on the quality and completeness of the appeal information submitted by you, and the 10 day period will not start until we have sufficient information to proceed.

-9. Circumstances in which we may decide that we cannot proceed with hearing the appeal include:

-- The appeal concerns matters outside the remit of regulation 23 of TDLCR; or - The appellant has not provided us with sufficient information.

-10. Following the case team's first meeting, the case officer will write formally to the appellant with the outcome.
-This should be sent within 3 working days of the case team meeting in order to ensure a response is received within 10 working days of the appeal being received.

-11. The letter will set out either:

-- That we will hear the appeal, how long the case review will take and when a decision will be made; - That we are minded to hear the appeal, but that we need further information from you at this point.
-This will have the effect of 'restarting the clock' on the time required to process the appeal. - That we have decided that the appeal is outside the remit of regulation 23 and the process ends here.

-12. If we decide to hear the appeal, and to ensure that we can process the appeal within two months of receiving it, we will ask you to make any further representations to us within 20 working days from the issue of our letter to proceed with the appeal.
+- 9. Circumstances in which we may decide that we cannot proceed with hearing the appeal include: - The appeal concerns matters outside the remit of regulation 23 of TDLCR; or - The appellant has not provided us with sufficient information. - 10.
+Following the case team's first meeting, the case officer will write formally to the appellant with the outcome within 10 working days of the appeal being received. - 11.
+The letter will set out either: - That we will hear the appeal, how long the appeal will take and when a decision will be made; - That we are minded to hear the appeal, but that we need further information from you at this point this will have the effect of 'restarting the clock' on the time required to process the appeal; or - That we have decided that the appeal is outside the remit of regulation 23 - 12.
+If we decide to hear the appeal, and to ensure that we can process the appeal within two months of receiving it, we will ask you to make any further representations to us within 20 working days from the issue of our letter to proceed with the appeal.